Cenay/territory-checks/docs/QUICK-START.md

 3. Test with sample emails from `/docs/`

 ### Fix ActiveCampaign Field Access
-1. Check `ACTIVECAMPAIGN-FIELD-GUIDE.md` for working expression
+1. Check `ACTIVECAMPAIGN-FIELD-GUIDE.md` for working expressions
-2. Verify field ID is string `"178"`
+2. Verify field IDs are strings: `"178"` and `"180"` not numbers
 3. Check node names match exactly (case-sensitive)
+4. Note: Field 180 may not appear in n8n UI dropdown but works via API expressions

 ### Add New Network Format
 1. Add network detection logic